Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Preliminaries

 \subsection{Color code lattice surgery and Pauli-based computation}

-Lattice surgery is a measurement-based scheme allowing for efficient implementation of universal gate sets by fault-tolerant logical muti-body Pauli operator measurements.
-It is especially suitable for 2-D topological quantum codes, such as color code or surface code, since it only requires 2-D qubit layout and local interactions.
+Lattice surgery \cite{horsman2012surface,landahl2014quantum,thomsen2022low,litinski2018lattice,litinski2019game} is a measurement-based scheme allowing for efficient implementation of universal gate sets by fault-tolerant logical multi-body Pauli operator measurements.
+It is especially suitable for 2-D topological quantum codes, such as color codes or surface codes, as it only requires 2-D qubit layout and local interactions.

 For triangular color codes, Fig.~\ref{fig2}a shows an example of lattice surgery for measuring $X_{L}\otimes X_{L}$ of two logical qubits.
-Two triangular logical qubits are merged by ancillary lattice in the middle, where data qubits are initialized to Bell states in pairs.
+Two triangular logical qubits are merged by an ancillary lattice in the middle, where data qubits are initialized to Bell pairs.
 Then the QEC cycles are performed to measure the stabilizers given in Fig.~\ref{fig2}c.
-The outcome of the $X_{L}\otimes X_{L}$ measurement is determined by the product of some stabilizer measurement outcomes, based on $X_{L}\otimes X_{L}=S^*B^*$, where $S^*$ is the product of X-type stabilizers labeled by a star and $B^*$ is the stabilizers $X\otimes X$ of yellow Bell states in Fig.~\ref{fig2}a.
-After repeating $d$ rounds of QEC circuits for fault-tolerance, two logical qubits are spilt by measuring their own stabilizers.
+The outcome of the $X_{L}\otimes X_{L}$ measurement is determined by the product of some stabilizer measurement outcomes, based on $X_{L}\otimes X_{L}=S^*B^*$, where $S^*$ is the product of $X$-type stabilizers labeled by a star and $B^*$ is the product of the stabilizers $X\otimes X$ of yellow Bell states in Fig.~\ref{fig2}a.
+After repeating $d$ rounds of QEC circuits for fault-tolerance, two logical qubits are split by measuring their own stabilizers.
 Based on $X_{L}\otimes X_{L}$ measurement and transversal logical Clifford gates of color codes, one can realize arbitrary 2-qubit logical Pauli operator measurements by lattice surgery.

 Different from surface codes, lattice surgery of color codes allows arbitrary pairs of commuting logical Pauli measurements in parallel while the space cost remains the same \cite{thomsen2022low}.
 For example, keeping the qubit layout in Fig.~\ref{fig2}a, parallel measurements of $X_{L}\otimes X_{L}$ and $Z_{L}\otimes Z_{L}$ can be achieved as long as the stabilizers that connect logical qubits and ancillary lattice are replaced with the stabilizers shown in Fig.~\ref{fig2}b.
-Ref~\cite{thomsen2022low} and Ref~\cite{kesselring2022anyon} give more general examples of color code lattice surgery with different types of 4-weight and 8-weight stabilizers in the connection parts.
+Ref.~\cite{thomsen2022low} and Ref.~\cite{kesselring2024anyon} give more general examples of color code lattice surgery with different types of weight-4 and weight-8 stabilizers at the boundaries between regions.